milahu/collapseos/recipes/rc2014/sdcard/README.md

 own schematic with regards to the `M1` and `A2` lines and use two inverters instead.

-## Building your stage 4
+## Building your stage 3

-Using the same technique as you used for building your stage 3, you can append required words to your boot binary.
-Required units are `forth/blk.fs` and `drv/sdc.fs`.
-You also need `drv/sdc.z80` but to save you the troubles of rebuilding from stage 1 for this recipe, we took the liberty of already having included it in the base recipe.
+Using the same technique as you used in the `eeprom` recipe, you can append required words to your boot binary.
+Required units `blk` (B464) and the SD Card driver (B370).
+You only need the Forth part.
+You of course actually need Z80 SDC words but to save you the troubles of rebuilding from stage 1 for this recipe, we took the liberty of already having included it in the base recipe.

 ## Testing in the emulator

 The RC2014 emulator includes SDC emulation.
 You can attach a SD card image to it by invoking it with a second argument:

-    ../../../emul/hw/rc2014/classic stage4.bin ../../../emul/blkfs
+    ../../../emul/hw/rc2014/classic stage3.bin ../../../emul/blkfs

 You will then run with a SD card having the contents from `/blk`.